Temple Membrane Water Treatment Facility Expansion

 The UV Disinfection System used in this project is a UVFlex, manufactured by TrojanUV.
 This system will achieve 4.0 log virus removal by reducing the free chlorine contact time and associated disinfection byproducts that undergo TCEQ regulations.
 Inlet piping consisting of automated valves and flow meters will allow precise control and flow of each UV unit.

 High Service Pump Station (HSPS):

 The new HSPS will consist of six equally sized pumps with motor-operated valves, allowing the new station to automate pumping to the City’s pressure planes while enhancing the existing HSPS.
 This technology in the new HSPS will give complete flexibility in distributing the 25 MGD produced at the Membrane Water Treatment Plant to customers.

 Membrane Filtration System:

 The filtration process utilizes membranes to remove particles by physically straining above a specific target size.
-Filtration occurs from the fiber’s outer surface to the hollow inner core.
+Filtration takes place from the outer surface of the fiber to the hollow inner core.
 Feedwater passes through the porous wall of the fibers, and the suspended matter remains on the outside.
 The Membrane Filtration System used in the expansion is the Pall Microza Membrane System, which serves as a positive barrier system and removes contaminants larger than viruses from water.